ocsigen/ocsigen.github.io/_posts/2016-03-15-tuto-graffiti1.md

 **(Service sending an application,
 Client and server code, Compiling a web application with server and client parts, Calling JavaScript methods with Js_of_ocaml)**

 To create our first service, we used the function [Eliom_registration.​Html5.​register_service](http://ocsigen.org/eliom/5.0/api/client/Eliom_registration.Html5#VALregister_service), as all we wanted to do was return HTML5.
 But we actually want a service that corresponds to a full Eliom application with client and server parts.
-To do so, we need to create our own registration module by using the functor Eliom_registration.App:
+To do so, we need to create our own registration module by using the functor `Eliom_registration.App`:

 {% highlight ocaml %}
 module Graffiti_app =